Automated Patch Assessment for Program Repair at Scale: Experimental Results

 $RGT_{Evosuite2019}$ and $RGT_{Randoop2019}$ identify 10 and 2 misclassified patches individually.
 This means that Evosuite is better than Randoop on this task.
 Now we look at the behavioral differences of those 10 misclassified patches which are exposed by four categories of behavioral differences.
 This shows the diversity of behavioral differences is important for RGT assessment.

-Notably, the 10 misclassified patches are from 6/14 repair systems, which shows the misclassification in manual patch assessment is a common problem.
-This shows the limitation of purely manual analysis of patch correctness.
-The 10.3\% (10/97) previous claimed correct semantically equivalent patches were overfitting, which shows that manual assessment of semantical APR patches is hard and error-prone.
-A previous research \cite{Shangwen19ESEM} reported over a quarter of correct APR patches are actually semantical patches, and this warn us should pay considered attention in assessing their correctness.
+Notably, the 10 misclassified patches are from 6/14 repair systems, which shows the misclassification in manual patch assessment is a common problem (\#F1).
+This shows the limitation of the manual analysis of patch correctness.
+The 10.3\% (10/97) previously claimed correct semantically equivalent patches were overfitting, which shows that manual assessment of semantical APR patches is hard and error-prone.
+A previous research \citep{Shangwen19ESEM} reported over a quarter of correct APR patches are actually semantic patches, and this warns us should pay careful attention in assessing their correctness.
 All patches have been confirmed as misclassified by the original authors.
 Five researchers gave us feedback that the inputs sampled by the RGT technique were under-considered or missed in their previous manual assessment.
-The RGT assessment samples corner cases of inputs that assist researchers in manual assessment.
+The RGT assessment samples corner cases of inputs that assist researchers in manual assessment (\#F2).

 We now present a case study to illustrate how those patches are assessed by RGT tests.